 I know what you are thinking – fatty acids?
-How can that be any good for my health or my eyes?
-Contrary to common beliefs, some fat is actually necessary for you to be healthy – this goes for your eyes, too!
+How can fats be any good for my health or my eyes?
+Contrary to common beliefs, some fat is actually necessary for you to be healthy.
+This goes for your eyes, too!

 As we’ve discussed before, there is such a thing as good fat, and one perfect example is omega fatty acids.
-These are also known as Omega-3s and they’re amazing!
+These are also known as omega-3s and they’re amazing!
 Miraculous even!
-So, we’re going to talk about even more benefits that they have to offer.
-Even if you are unfamiliar with fatty acids and the benefits they can bring to your eyesight, chances are you have heard about omega-3s.
+So, we’re going to talk about even more benefits they have to offer.
+Even if you’re unfamiliar with fatty acids and the benefits they have on your eyesight, you’ve likely heard about omega-3s.
 So, what are they all about?

 Omega-3s are essentially important dietary fats.
 They support many of your bodily functions and systems.
-For example, your immune system, reproductive system, nervous system, and cardiovascular system are all supported by this fat.
+For example, your immune system, reproductive system, nervous system, and cardiovascular system.
 As for your eyes, there are two really important forms of omega-3: docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).
-Both of these fatty acids support your retinas and the progression of your vision over time.
+Both fatty acids support your retinas and the progression of your vision over time.

-DHA is found in high concentrations in the retina, so we know it is very important to the growth and development of this area.
+DHA is found in high concentrations in the retina.
+So, we know it is very important to the growth and development of this area.
 This is especially true for developing fetuses, but omega-3s are important to anyone of any age.
-We know from some modern studies that people who have low levels of DHA and EPA are more likely to have eye diseases and poor vision, no matter the age.
+We know from modern studies that people with low levels of DHA and EPA are more likely to have eye diseases and poor vision.

-Chances are if you don’t eat a lot of fish, then you probably are not getting enough DHA and EPA.
-The recommended daily intake for both of these fatty acids combined is one half to one gram.
+If you don’t eat a lot of fish, then you probably are not getting enough DHA and EPA.
+The recommended daily intake for both fatty acids combined is one half to one gram.
 DHA and EPA are most easily found in certain types of fish such as salmon, tuna, mackerel, anchovy, and trout.
 If you are a vegetarian, however, you can purchase omega-3 that has been processed from algae.

-Eating fish around two to three times a week should give you a good dose of omega-3s.
+Eating fish around two to three times a week should give you a good dose of omega fatty acids.
 You can also take fish oil supplements if you don’t like the taste of fish.
 However you choose to get it, omega-3s are very important to your eye health.
 Getting enough omega-3s has been shown to prevent retinal diseases, so make sure you are getting the recommended dose!

 Benefits of Omega-3s for Adults